 - Politics and Social Issues

-An Analytically Look at Bureaucracies
+Looking at Bureaucracies

 Public Administration is defined in a democratic system as "the procedure by which government organizations supply essential goods and services, manage resources and resolve conflicts under a directive to do so fairly and efficiently, while accounting to the public for both means and outcomes."
 Supply, manage, and resolve are active verbs.
 Government organizations should have an active role in the lives of the constituents they serve.
 All forms of government organizations establish bureaucracies to administer their mandates and deal with the public welfare.
 Bureaucracy is therefore an administrative apparatus used by numerous federal agencies to perform their governmental services.

 What is a Bureaucracy …

 A bureaucracy is characterized by a highly developed division of labor, an authority structure, the assignment of certain tasks to specific individuals, and regulations established for the operation of the organization.
 A member of the bureaucracy, called a bureaucrat, recruits for a job based on qualifications, such as education or experience, which show an ability to do specialized tasks.
 Usually the salary of a bureaucrat depends on the person's status or grade within the organization, rather than on performance or productivity, unlike in the private sector.
 The market does not affect the outcome of governmental wages; however, it can be a barometer in the comparison of public and private organizations.
 There are many agencies that are indicative of a classic bureaucrat agency.
 This paper will address the issue of bureaucracy in context of these types of organizations.